UBCSailbot/docs/docs/current/sailbot_workspace/setup.md

 ??? bug "Can't see the `setup` task"

-    If you can't see the `setup` task, run the `Developer: Reload Window` command.
+    If you can't see the `setup` task, run the `Developer: Reload Window` VS Code command.
     This may occur when the workspace file is opened for the first time.

 ## 8. Run the `Build All` task